Terms and Conditions

 15 We reserve the right, for the purposes of constitutional changes or amalgamation, to transfer the undertaking of the College to any other natural or legal person, and to assign the benefit of the Contract Terms in connection with any such transfer and/or amalgamation.

 16 Nothing in these Contract Terms or any changes thereto will create any rights for third parties under the Contracts (Rights of Third Parties) Act 1999.
 This will not affect any rights of third parties that exist apart from under the Act.

 17 If any clause in these Contract Terms is found to be invalid, illegal, or unenforceable, that will not affect the enforceability of the rest.

 Jurisdiction and applicable law

-18 These Contract Terms are made at the College and are governed exclusively by English law and You and We agree that the Courts of England and Wales shall have exclusive jurisdiction to settle any dispute or claim that arises our of or in connection with these Contract Terms
+18 These Contract Terms are made at the college and are governed exclusively by English law and You and We agree that Courts of England and Wales shall have exclusive jurisdiction to settle any dispute or claim that arises out of or in connection with these contract terms.